Results

 Professor Steven Kaplan

 Professor Steven Kaplan is a Senior Advisor to Lincoln’s Valuations and Opinions Group.
 He is the Neubauer Family Distinguished Service Professor of Entrepreneurship and Finance and Kessenich E.P.
 Faculty Director at the Polsky Center for Entrepreneurship and Innovation at the University of Chicago Booth School of Business.
 Among other courses, Professor Kaplan teaches advanced Master of Business Administration and executive courses in entrepreneurial finance and private equity, corporate finance, corporate governance and wealth management.
-Professor Kaplan conducts research on a wide array of issues in private equity, venture capital, corporate governance, boards of directors, mergers and acquisitions, and corporate finance.
+Professor Kaplan conducts research on a wide array of issues in private equity, venture capital, corporate governance, boards of directors, mergers and acquisitions and corporate finance.
 He has been a member of the Chicago Booth faculty since 1988.

 Professor Kaplan serves on the board of Morningstar and several fund and company advisory boards.
 He is also a Research Associate at the National Bureau of Economic Research.